prisma/prisma/README.md

 <img src="https://i.imgur.com/UcN3ENI.png" width="220px">

-Specify the connection details for your database as a _data source_ in your [Prisma project file](https://github.com/prisma/prisma2-docs/blob/master/prisma-project-file.md).
+Specify the connection details for your database as a _data source_ in your [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md).
 The connection details might differ per database, but most commonly you'll probide the following:

 - Host: The IP address or domain name of the machine where your database server is running.
 - Port: The port on which your database server is listening.